toramanomer/cookie-cheatsheet/readme.md

     - If a cookie has either the `Max-Age` or `Expires` attributes, then it is a permanent cookie.
     - Permanent cookies are deleted after the date specified in the `Expires` attribute or after the period specified in the `Max-Age`.

+The `Path` and `Domain` attributes must match the values used when the cookie was created when removing a cookie or changing the value of an existing cookie.

+The cookie can be be removed by sending a Set-Cookie header by setting the value of the `Expires` attribute to a date in the past or by setting the value of the `Max-Age` attribute to zero or negative number, given that the name, domain and path match.

 ## Quick Overview

 | Cookie Attribute | Key Takeaways                                                                                                                                                                                     | If invalid                                 |